Living in Hawaii: What To Expect

 This style is not for the faint of heart.
 Do a discovery trip first and then decide.

-But I did visit Maui 5 times before landing solo on Oahu in Honolulu so my heart always yearned for the Hawaiian Islands.
+But I visited Maui 5 times before landing solo on Oahu in Honolulu.
+So my heart yearned for the Hawaiian Islands.

 I lived on 3 islands in the 3 years I lived in Hawaii.